Lenten Season: a complete guide

 - Lent Fridays.
 There are 5 of them, excluding Ash Friday.
 The abstinence from meat is mandatory.

-- Good Friday (10 April 2020).
+- Good Friday (7 April 2023).
 It is the anniversary of the Crucifixion of Christ (we don’t go to Mass).
 Fasting, abstinence, or penitence is mandatory.
+Christians do the Stations of the Cross.

 - Fast (fasting).
 It means eating less food than usual.
 We are allowed to have one regular, full-sized meal and two smaller meals per day.
 About the fast, Pope Benedict XVI declared: “Denying material food, which nourishes our body, nurtures an interior disposition to listen to Christ and be fed by His saving word.
 Through fasting and praying, we allow Him to come and satisfy the deepest hunger that we experience in the depths of our being: the hunger and thirst for God.”